-- By registering for courses at Nova Southeastern University, the student accepts financial responsibility for payment.
-The student is responsible for the full balance on the account plus any additional costs that may be incurred by the university in the collection of these debts. - Payment is due in full at the time of registration.
-NSU ebills are sent the middle of each month.
+- Payment is due in full at the time of registration.
+NSU ebills are sent the middle of each month to the student's NSU email address.
 However, to avoid late charges, students should not wait for their billing statement to pay their tuition and fees. - A student will not be able to register for future semesters until all outstanding balances from previous semesters have been paid in full.
 If a student has a balance 30 days after the start of the semester, a hold and a \$100 late fee will be placed on his or her account.
-This hold stops all student services, including, but not limited to, access to the University RecPlex and future registrations.
-It will remain on the student's account until the balance has been paid in full.
+This hold stops all student services, including, but not limited to, access to the University RecPlex, academic credentials, and future registrations.
+It will remain on the student's account until the balance has been paid in full. - Delinquent student account balances may be reported to a credit bureau and referred to collection agencies or litigated.
+Delinquent students will be liable for any costs associated with the collection of unpaid charges, including attorney fees and court costs.
+All registration agreements shall be construed in accordance with Florida law, and any lawsuit to collect unpaid fees may be brought in the appropriate court sitting in Broward County, Florida, regardless of the student's domicile.

-Method of Payment
+Methods of Payment